General Terms and Conditions of Business and Delivery

 - The start of the delivery period specified by us is subject to timely receipt of all documentation and information to be supplied by the customer, as well as clarification of all order details, including all technical issues.
 Partial deliveries are permissible, provided that the customer can be reasonably expected to accept same.

-- We are not responsible for delays in delivery due to force majeure or other circumstances for which we are not at fault, including traffic disruptions, operational disruptions for which we are not responsible, strikes, lock-outs, lack of raw materials, and war, unless we have given a guarantee that we will meet our obligation to perform.
+- We are not responsible for delays in delivery due to force majeure or other circumstances for which we are not at fault, including traffic disruptions, operational disruptions for which we are not responsible, strikes, lock-outs, lack of raw materials, war and pandemics, as well as restrictions of supply options imposed by statute or by means of ordinances and decrees, unless we have given a guarantee that we will meet our obligation to perform.
 If in such case we are unable to deliver within the agreed delivery period, the delivery period is reasonably extended.
 If in such case an impediment to delivery exists beyond the reasonably extended delivery period, we are entitled to terminate the contract.

 - If we are unable to comply with the agreed delivery period, the customer is obligated, at our request and by a reasonable deadline, to declare whether it continues to insist on delivery.
 If it fails to make such declaration, we are entitled to terminate or cancel the contract following expiry of a reasonable deadline.